lmcc-lab/AIA/README.md

 # AIA
-Artificial art, used for inspiration
+Artificial intelligence art (AIA), used for inspiration